andrew-johnson-4/andrew-johnson-4/README.md

 ## Hi, I'm Andrew Johnson ![](https://komarev.com/ghpvc/?username=andrew-johnson-4)

 > 1+1=2 is either a convention or an observation.
-For me it is convention reinforced by repeated observation.
+For me it is convention with applications reinforced by repeated observation.

 ### 2024 Roadmap (Working towards a verified kernel language)